 Here are some pros about Nu Skin:

 The compensation plan is pretty good at up to a 25% commission.
-The company has been around a long time and generated a lot of revenue through the years.
+The company has been around a long time and has generated a lot of revenue over the years.

 Because of their extended history, many people have at least heard of them, even if they aren’t completely familiar with their products.

 Nutritional supplements are extremely popular in today’s markets.
 The same holds true for anything claiming to be beneficial in anti-aging properties.

 Because of this fact, it seems like these types of products are fairly easy to market and make a little extra money while working from home.